 According to the Ellen McArthur foundation, there may be more plastic than fish in our oceans by 2050.
-Several countries have recently taken steps to reduce the number of single-use plastics being produced, but the recent pandemic has put these plans on hold.
+Several countries have recently taken steps to reduce the number of single-use plastics produced, but the recent pandemic has put these plans on hold.

-Since the coronavirus hit in late 2019, most countries worldwide went into some form of lockdown.
+Since the coronavirus hit in late 2019, most countries worldwide have gone into some form of lockdown.
 This put immense pressure on waste collection and recycling plants.
 In addition, many businesses were forced to use disposable or single-use plastics to comply with legislation.
 This only created more plastic waste and a reduced workforce to deal with it.

 - Disposable plates, cups, and cutlery